anyscale/madewithml.github.io/docs/courses/mlops/splitting.md

 ## Intuition

 To determine the efficacy of our models, we need to have an unbiased measuring approach.
 To do this, we split our dataset into `training`, `validation`, and `testing` data splits.
-Here is the process:

 1. Use the training split to train the model.
   > Here the model will have access to both inputs and outputs to optimize its internal weights.